nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 why not copy your AcademyAssist file to a USB drive or cloud storage?

-2. **Be Careful with Editing**: While it's possible to open and edit the data file directly, we don't recommend it unless you're very comfortable with computers.
+2. **Be Careful with Editing**: While it's possible to open and edit the data file directly, we don't recommend it unless you're an expert in CLI applications.
 It's safer to make changes through the AcademyAssist program.

 ### What If Something Goes Wrong?